 The obligations under the ARL Sovereign Revolver bear interest at a variable rate based on LIBOR plus an applicable margin and are secured by railcars and related leases and lease receivables and are subject to certain covenants, including maintenance of certain financial ratios related to net worth, utilization and loan to value.
-As of June 30, 2014, ARL was in compliance with all debt covenants with respect to the Sovereign Revolver.
+As of September 30, 2014, ARL was in compliance with all debt covenants with respect to the Sovereign Revolver.

-As of June 30, 2014, ARL had availability under the ARL Sovereign Revolver of \$33 million and had outstanding borrowings of \$87 million.
+During the third quarter of 2014, ARL paid off the ARL Sovereign Revolver in full and had \$120 million in availability under the ARL Sovereign Revolver.
 As of December 31, 2013, ARL had availability under the ARL Sovereign Revolver of \$73 million and had outstanding borrowings of \$47 million.